 Root cause analysis (RCA) is a systematic process of identifying the origin of an incident.

 The same is true for plant and maintenance incidents.
-While an immediate response is usually required, there is always value in performing a systematic analysis of possible root causes.
+While an immediate response is usually required, there's always value in performing a systematic analysis of possible root causes.

 RCA is the process that aims to identify the cause of a particular event.
 In the plant setting, this event usually refers to any potential problems that will disrupt standard operations.
-At a very high level, the usual suspects (i.e., usual causes of problems) can be categorized as:
+At a very high level, the usual causes of problems can be categorized as:

 - Technical issues affecting physical parts